juanescobar25/fivem-head-bag/README.md

 ## 📋 License

 This project is licensed under the **MIT License**.
 It allows full usage, modification, and distribution with minimal restrictions.
 See [LICENSE](./LICENSE) for full details.

 ## ✒️ Author

 Created and maintained by **KaloudasDev**.
-If you find this project useful, your ⭐️ star on the repository would be greatly appreciated!
+If you find this project useful, a ⭐️ star on the repository would be greatly appreciated!